-'Welcome to Mars, you will be the first human to set foot on the planet as only probes have done so,' Humph said.
+'Welcome to Mars, you will be the first human to set foot on the planet as only probes have done so far,' Humph said.

 'Sounds fun, I suppose you don't usually come this way?'
 I asked.

-'True unless the jump point is in that direction and as long as we are at least one Astronomical Unt from a planet, heading out of the Earth plane is closer,' Humph clarified.
+'True unless the jump point is in that direction and we are at least one Astronomical Unit from a planet, heading out of the Earth plane is closer,' Humph clarified.

 As they re-boarded and found their seats, Humph said, 'Once we complete the grand tour we will head to Grnatz where I have some freight to move around the Oxzen sector that your astronomers call Bootes constellation.'

-'It would certainly be interesting, Anne and girls, still game?'
+'It would certainly be interesting, still game?'
 I asked.